Pylons/pyramid/docs/glossary.rst

      A string like ``en``, ``en_US``, ``de``, or ``de_AT`` which uniquely identifies a particular locale.

+   Default Locale Name
+     The :term:`locale name` used by an application when no explicit locale name is set.
+See :ref:`localization_deployment_settings`.

    Locale Negotiator
      An object supplying a policy determining which :term:`locale name` best represents a given :term:`request`.
 It is used by the